Key Stage 1&2:

 Year 1 & Year 2

 Our philosophy is to help children to develop as confident, enthusiastic learners, by providing them with an engaging, broad and rich curriculum.
 We lay the foundation for the academic and social skills that will be developed throughout your child’s school career.
 We construct our curriculum thematically so that subject content is linked.
-We provide our pupils with the opportunity to express themselves clearly and creatively as we believe that learning begins with children’s questions and our teachers will guide your child in finding the answers.> In Key Stage 1, children will be taught the following subjects:
+We provide our pupils with the opportunity to express themselves clearly and creatively as we believe that learning begins with children’s questions and our teachers will guide your child in finding the answers.

 Year 3 & Year 6